 11. Raw chocolate raspberry bites

-These seducing high fiber snacks contain as ingredients the “who is who” of the top high fiber foods like almonds, coconut meat, medjol dates and chia seeds.
-Not to forget raspberries, which count to those fruits with one of the highest fiber content.
+These seducing snacks contain as ingredients the “who is who” of the top high-fiber foods like almonds, coconut meat, medjol dates and chia seeds.
+Not to forget raspberries, which count to those fruits with one of the highest fibrous components.
 Heads up: This is not a quick and easy recipe but takes a bit of time: Raw chocolate raspberry bites

 The great thing about it is that you can store the bites in the freezer.
 As filling as they are, my cravings for sweets are satisfied after 1-2 bites.